 No key storage method is perfect.
-All users of cryptocurrency must assume that they might lose a key to accidental or disaster, or that an attacker will attempt and possibly succeed to steal a key.
-You might have a sturdy safe at home guarded by a security system.
-But what happens if your house burns down, or if a close relative that knows your security system decides to steal it?
+All users of cryptocurrency must assume that they might lose a key to accident or disaster, or that an attacker will attempt and possibly succeed in stealing a key.
+You might have a sturdy safe at home guarded by a security system, but what happens if your house burns down, or if a close relative that knows your security system decides to steal it?

 A 3-of-5 multi-signature (multisig) system is much harder to compromise than a 1-of-1 single key system.
 Multi-signature raises the cost of a successful attack by orders of magnitude, since the attacker must gain access to multiple private keys (in our case three), and not just one.